 Key Facts on Health and Health Care by Race and Ethnicity

-Data for this chart pack come from a variety of nationally-representative datasets, including the 2013 and 2017 American Community Survey, the 2012, 2013, and 2018 Behavioral Risk Factor Surveillance System, the 2013 and 2018 National Health Interview Survey, the 2011-2016 National Health and Nutrition Examination Survey, and the 2018 National Survey on Drug Use and Health, as well as from several online reports and databases, including the 2017 Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report (MMWR) on vaccination coverage, the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP) Atlas, the United States Cancer Statistics Incidence and Mortality Web-based Report, the 2017 CDC Natality Public Use File, and the CDC WONDER online database.
+This chart pack is based on KFF analysis of a wide range of health datasets, including the 2019 American Community Survey, the 2020, 2013, and 2012 Behavioral Risk Factor Surveillance System, the 2019 National Health Interview Survey, the 2019 National Survey on Drug Use and Health, the 2019-2020 National Survey of Children’s Health and the 2019 Survey of Consumer Finances as well as from several online reports and databases including the Centers for Disease Control and Prevention (CDC) Morbidity and Mortality Weekly Report (MMWR) on vaccination coverage, the National Center for Health Statistics (NCHS) National Vital Statistics Reports, the CDC Influenza Vaccination Dashboard Flu Vaccination Coverage Webpage Report, the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention (NCHHSTP) Atlas, the United States Cancer Statistics Incidence and Mortality Web-based Report, the 2017 CDC Natality Public Use File, and the CDC WONDER online database.

 Unless otherwise noted, race/ethnicity was categorized by non-Hispanic White (White), non-Hispanic Black (Black), Hispanic, non-Hispanic American Indian and Alaska Native (AIAN), non-Hispanic Asian (Asian), and non-Hispanic Native Hawaiian or Other Pacific Islander (NHOPI).
 Asian and NHOPI race categories were combined when they could not be separately identified.
 “N/A” indicates that data for a racial/ethnic group could not be separated from an “other” category in that data source or cases in which point estimates have relative standard errors greater than 30% and do not meet minimum standards for statistical reliability.
-Non-Hispanic Whites were the reference group for all significance testing.
+Non-Hispanic White persons were the reference group for all significance testing.
 All noted differences were statistically significant differences at the p<0.05 level.